GET A FREE QUOTE

 The Georgia Department of Driver Services is a good resource for information on teen driving regulations.
 Mercury offers some of the most competitive Georgia auto insurance rates available for teen drivers, so talk to a Mercury agent today to see how much you can save.
 You'll be glad you did!

 Mercury Insurance is sold through a network of independent agents and brokers.
 We have agents in every major market who want to help you every step of the way when buying car insurance.
-Mercury offers comprehensive coverage options ranging from personal auto insurance to mechanical breakdown protection to homeowners insurance to umbrellas insurance.
+Mercury offers comprehensive coverage options ranging from personal auto insurance to mechanical breakdown protection to homeowners insurance to umbrella insurance.
 You can count on us for low rates and excellent coverage.

 If you've recently moved to the State of Georgia, or are looking to brush up on Georgia vehicle registration laws, driver license requirements, and occupational licensing rules, you'll find a great resource in www.dds.ga.gov.
 The Office of Insurance and Fire Safety Commissioner is another excellent resource for broad-based insurance inquiries, as well as tips for filing claims and consumer guides.